Jason-CKY/DeepRL-pytorch/README.md

 # Deep RL policies on Pybullet Environments

-This repo is an implementation of various deep RL algorithm on pybullet robotic environments.
+This repo is a pytorch implementation of various deep RL algorithms, trained and evaluated on pybullet robotic environments.

 ## Implemented Algorithms: